cjnaz/cjnfuncs/README.md

-- **Tolerating intermittent config file access** - When implementing a service loop, if `tolerate_missing=True` (default False) then loadconfig() will return `-1` if the config file cannot be accessed, informing the main script of the problem for appropriate handling.
+- **Tolerating intermittent config file access** - When implementing a service loop, if `tolerate_missing=True` (default False) then loadconfig() will return `-1` if the config file cannot be accessed, informing the tool script of the problem for appropriate handling.
 If `tolerate_missing=False` then loadconfig() will raise a ConfigError if the config file cannot be accessed.

 - **Comparison to Python's configparser module** - configparser contains many customizable features.